Tetovo: SFR Yugoslavia

-The town became part of the Socialist Republic of Macedonia.
-The early years of Socialist Yugoslavia were turbulent for Tetovo's Albanian population.
-Many were subjected to repression, causing many to emigrate.
-Those who remained demonstrated periodically but violently against the socialist Yugoslav regime, notably in the Yucel Incident of 1957 and the Kalkandelen Incident of 1968.
-Many of these protest were led by Mehmet Gega, a notable Albanian rights activist who was sentenced to ten years in prison.
-In the 1968 demonstrations, The Tetovar Albanians demanded for the attachment of the Albanian areas of Socialist Republic of Macedonia to Kosovo and their joint reconstitution as a seventh republic of Yugoslavia.
-The authorities rejected this demand and instead authorised the revision of syllabuses and textbooks in order to curb what it called ‘‘The penetration of Albanian nationalistic, irredentist and counter-revolutionary tendencies through printed textbooks and other literature.’’
-In 1974, a new federal constitution was ratified which eased the tension of the local Albanians.
-The government of Yugoslavia viewed these demonstrations as the first stage in an Albanian plot aimed at eventually separating these areas, and joining them with neighboring Albania.
-SR Macedonia imposed harder prison sentences than the authorities in Kosovo.
+The town was consolidated into the Socialist Republic of Macedonia.
+The early years of Socialist Yugoslavia were turbulent for Tetovo's Albanian population, as many were subjected to repression, causing them to emigrate.
+Those who remained demonstrated periodically but violently against the socialist Yugoslav regime, notably in the Yucel Incident of 1957 and the Tetovo Incident of 1968.
+Many of these protests were led by Mehmet Gega, a notable Albanian rights activist who was sentenced to ten years in prison.

 Tetovo under Josip Broz Tito's Yugoslavia went through major changes.
 Many Yugoslav Brutalist styled apartments were built around the city centre of Tetovo as well as concrete roads.
-New suburbs such as the Hajdućka suburb were formed to help accommodate the rising number of Macedonians moving to the city.
+New suburbs such as the Hajdučka suburb were formed to help accommodate the rising number of Macedonians moving to the city.
 Some of the city's historic buildings, such as the Old Mosque, were demolished by the authorities.

-When troubles in neighbouring Kosovo began in 1981, Tetovo had to be put under control of paramilitary police due to the rioting and show of sympathy with the Kosovar Albanians.
-The same happened again in 1989.